Skip to Content

 Gaited horse breeds are a niche group of horses bred for their smooth-gaited abilities, which is more comfortable for riders than the jarring motion of trotting or galloping on other breeds.

 Ever wondered why some horses have this unique ability to walk differently than others?
-The horse’s gaits are genetically determined and can be passed down through multiple generations.
+The horse’s gaits are genetically determined and can be passed down multiple generations.

 But there are only about 30 such types of natural gaiters out there.
 Some of the more popular gaited breeds are the Paso Fino horsesTennessee Walking Horses, and the American Saddlebred horses.